carbon-language/carbon-lang/llvm/docs/LangRef.rst

 structures and unions. ``elements:`` points to a tuple of the composed types.

 If the source language supports ODR, the ``identifier:`` field gives the unique identifier used for type merging between modules.
-When specified, other types can refer to composite types indirectly via a :ref:`metadata string
-<metadata-string>` that matches their identifier.
+When specified, :ref:`subprogram declarations <DISubprogramDeclaration>` and :ref:`member derived types <DIDerivedTypeMember>` that reference the ODR-type in their ``scope:`` change uniquing rules.

 For a given ``identifier:``, there should only be a single composite type that does not have  ``flags: DIFlagFwdDecl`` set.
 LLVM tools that link modules